 Looper is jet bike ride into a dystopian not so distant future.
 Time travel is used by a future syndicate to send their problem children back in time to be eradicated by hit men known as Loopers.
-Joseph Gordon-Levitt is one such Looper, and his selfish but affluent world is threatened when his future self (Bruce Willis) is sent back–and he fails to ‘close the loop’.
+Joseph Gordon-Levitt is one such Looper.
+His selfish, oofy world is threatened when his future self (Bruce Willis) is sent back to be eliminated–and he fails to ‘close the loop’.

-We’ve already seen what happens to a Looper when Boss (Jeff Daniels) has to deal with these ‘running loops’.
+We’ve already seen what happens when Boss (Jeff Daniels) has to deal with these “running loops.”
 To make matters worse, Joe’s future self has his own agenda and quickly involves Joe with farmer (Emily Blount), her son (Pierce Gagnon), and a plot to preemptively kill a future despot known only as the Rainmaker.

 I have a problem with this.
 I’m a huge Time Travel snob.
 A real hater.
-At the first whiff of a time paradox or even the slightest hint of a temporal ambiguity I’m off and running.
+At the first whiff of a time paradox or even the slightest hint of a temporal ambiguity I’m out, gone, scattered off.
 I’ve stopped watching a series because they threw in a single poorly executed, plot hole-filled Berliner of an episode.
-That’s a problem, because I know I’ve missed some real gems.
+That’s not a good thing, because I know I’ve missed some real gems.

 In my defense, good fiction, good entertainment is about suspending disbelief.
 We’ve all heard that a hundred times.
-And time travel stories, for me, require an added level of sleight of hand.
+And time travel stories, for me, require a more skillful sleight of hand.

 Looper has that.